l5yth/meshduino/README.md

 ### Customizing program identity

 The platform reads four optional weak symbols.
-Define any of them as plain (non-weak) definitions in an application source file to override the defaults — no header required:
+Define any of them as plain (non-weak) definitions in an application source file to override the defaults.
+No header required:

 ```cpp
 const char *ardulinuxAppName        = "meshcored";                          // startup msg, VFS dir, libgpiod label (default "ardulinux")